nswdpc/silverstripe-nsw-customerpaymentsplatform/README.md

 + A payments administration area
 + Refund options
-+ Disbursements (sub agencies)
++ TODO: Disbursements (sub agencies)
 + Payment completion endpoint
-+ A payments form

-You can install this module standalone and integrate it yourself or as part of a [Silvershop](https://github.com/silvershop/silvershop-core) install.
++ Payment cancel/success handling

+## Requisites

+To take payments with this module, you must

+- have an approved Agency account within the CPP
+- be able to configure the provided OAuth2 client-id and client-secret + your JWT secret key within a Silverstripe install
+- have an appropriate post-payment product fulfilment process

 ## Omnipay resources